EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ### Memory Aid Functionality

-- Memory prompts should be tailored to individual users based on their personal information.
+- MemoryMate prompts should be tailored to individual users based on their personal information.
 - The system should remind users of important events, appointments, and tasks.
 - It should assist users in recalling names, faces, and other relevant information.